kanalumaddela/laravel-steam-login/README.md

 Thanks to these libs which led me to make this
 - https://github.com/Ehesp/Steam-Login (parts of code used and re-purposed for laravel)
-- https://github.com/invisnik/laravel-steam-auth (getting me to create a laravel steam auth that isn't shit)
+- https://github.com/invisnik/laravel-steam-auth (getting me to create a laravel steam auth that isn't shit, your code *totally* doesn't look like Ehesp's you cuck, for others reading, seriously compare the code, invisnik can't even give proper credit)